Gui-Yom/anscapes/README.md

 # anscapes
 An utility registering some ansi escape code.
-Mainly for colored console output.
+Mainly for colored terminal output.

 ### Grab it
 Using Jitpack and your build manager of choice (here Gradle) :